ms-jpq/docker-home-router/README.md

 # Docker Home Router

-Yes, its a router that runs off of a single Docker image.
+Yes, its a router that runs off of a single Docker image & 3 lines of script.

 Yes, its packed with tons of features.